ISSA Nutritionist Study Guide

 Respiratory system

-This is often given the same name as the circulatory system, but it is actually separate from it.
+This is often given the same name as the circulatory system but is separate from it.

 The system is responsible for breathing, supplying oxygen, ad exchanging the gases in our body.